towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

 \* 'FloatingPoint16Bit' [Ask](/docs/Ask) for a 16 bit floating point precision
   framebuffer.
 This allows more than 8 bit precision for complex drawing, compositing and image processing operations.
-It also allows alpha\-blending with signed color values and intermediate results that are outside the displayable range, e.g., negative.
+It also allows alpha-blending with signed color values and intermediate results that are outside the displayable range, e.g., negative.
 Precision is about 3 digits behind the decimal point or 1024 discriminable displayable levels.
 If you need higher precision, choose 'FloatingPoint32Bit'.